 Originating in Germany, Christmas markets have spread throughout Europe and now form a staple part of the festive season.
-Not only can you find special gifts for loved ones, but there’s ample opportunity to feast on local delicacies, socialise with local people and explore new sites.
+Not only can you find special gifts for loved ones, but there’s ample opportunity to try traditional food and drink, and meet local people.

-With Christmas looming, we’ve rounded up some of the best of European destinations renowned for Christmas markets while being steeped in history, beautiful architecture and diverse culture.
+With Christmas looming, we’ve rounded up some of the best of European cities that are renowned for Christmas markets.
+They’re steeped in history and full of beautiful architecture.

 The market has a cosy atmosphere with hundreds of stalls and a giant Christmas tree, with daily live performances taking place for entertainment.
 With an array of amazing products on sale, what really stands out is the food!
 You can find everything from French specialties to German and Austrian cuisine.

 Where to stay: Hotels in Berlin

 When: 30 November 2019 to 6 January 2020

 Prague during the festive season is like a fairy tale, with the Old Town twinkling in shades of red and gold, with a giant Christmas tree and the sound of classical music humming.
 The main markets are centred in the Old Town Square and Wenceslas Square – just five minutes apart.
 Luckily, these markets are open every day including Christmas Day itself.

 As well as market stalls selling all manner of toys, sweets, candles, clothes and trinkets, you will sometimes see children’s choirs and a set-up depicting Bethlehem.
 Food wise, the smell of roasting ham, garlic flatbread with cheese and sweet cakes are enough to entice you to hang around and try it all.
 Finish off with a steamy cup of hot chocolate or popular Czech beer.
 Delicious!

 Where to stay: Hotels in Prague